MuhtasimTanmoy/notebook/language/rust/lambda.md

 // Template
 [value =1] (auto x) { return value + x; };

-// variable on stack pointing to heap auto plus = Plus();
+// variable on stack pointing to the heap auto plus = Plus();

 // heap pointing to vtable through vptr.
 Not by default.
 By making one or methods virtual.